veelenga/veelenga.github.io/about/index.md

 <br/>

-I have few <u>hobbies</u> that help me to have a good rest and stay productive:
+I have few <u>hobbies</u> that help me to have fun and stay productive:

   * Photographing
   * Playing soccer